History of The Shakespeare Tavern® Playhouse

 It is a magic place.

 In 1999 The Shakespeare Tavern® became even more magical.
-After undergoing a $1.6 million renovation and expansion, on October 15, 1999, ASC opened the doors on the New American Shakespeare Tavern®.
+After undergoing a $1.6 million renovation and expansion, on October 15, 1999, ASC opened the doors on The Shakespeare Tavern® Playhouse.
 Complete with a Globe-inspired balcony, the expanded Tavern inspires an even more active Elizabethan actor/audience dynamic.

 In the Spring of 2006, after completing a $500,000 renovation, ASC revealed a Globe-inspired façade on its Midtown Atlanta location.